beyondstorage/specs/rfcs/86-add-create-link-operation.md

 ## Implementation

-- Add new operations in specs
+- Add new operations and new features in specs
 - Implement integration test
 - Implement Linker for services